lino-framework/book/docs/dev/settings.rst

 When we speak about "the :xfile:`settings.py` file", then we actually mean the `Django settings module`_.
 That's because the filename of a Django settings module is often in a file named :xfile:`settings.py`.
 But in reality it can be some arbitrary filename.
+For example the :envvar:`DJANGO_SETTINGS_MODULE` of :mod:`lino_book.projects.min1` is :mod:`lino_book.projects.min1.settings.demo`.
+This layout is called a settings *package*, it is useful when you want to have different variants of settings modules.